AlecBp/AlecBp/README.md

 # Hi there, 👋 I'm Alec Pagliarussi 🇧🇷 🇨🇦
-## I am a software developer, problem solver & a tech aficionado.
+## I am a software developer, problem solver & tech aficionado.

 - 😄 Pronouns: He/Him/His
 - 🌱 I’m currently working on getting my AWS Developer Associate Certificate and studying a little bit of everything
-- 💬 Ask me about... honestly, anything tech related, lately I have been experimenting a lot with React and GraphQL
+- 💬 Ask me about... honestly, anything tech-related, lately I have been experimenting a lot with React and GraphQL
 - ⚡ Fun fact: I once considered an Esports career, I used to be pretty good at FPS

 ### Other areas of interest